Karaka-Management/Organization-Guide/Processes/01_Development.md

 * `security-*` for security related fixes/improvements
 * `general-*` for general improvements (i.e. code documentation improvements, code style improvements)

-The senior developer who performs the code review merges the change request into the `develop` branch upon approval.
+The senior developer who performs the code review merges the change request into the `develop` branch after their successful code review.
+Unsuccessful reviews lead to change requests by the original developer, other developers who can make the requested changes, changes by the senior developer who performed the review, or dismissal of the changed code. (**R10**)